cauld/spotify-voice-assistant/README.md

 **Use both together:** Many users run Music Assistant for UI/management and this integration for voice control via custom conversation agents.

+> **⚠️ Important:** This integration provides the search functionality - your conversation agent's LLM model and hardware determine the actual voice command accuracy and response time.
+For local voice pipelines, qwen3:4b is a pretty good starting point.
+See [Performance](#performance) for optimization guidance.

 ## The Problem

 Want to control Spotify with your voice in Home Assistant?
 You'll quickly hit these issues: